bedirhansahin/baykar-project/README.md

 and you can go to [http://127.0.0.1:8090/](http://127.0.0.1:8090/) on your own browser.

-:warning: **create a superuser with command (docker-compose run --rm app sh -c "python manage.py createsuperuser")**:
+:warning: **create a superuser with command (docker-compose run --rm app sh -c "python manage.py createsuperuser")**
-:warning: **create new types like 'İnsansız Hava Aracı', 'Silahlı İnsansız Hava Aracı' on [http://127.0.0.1:8090/admin](http://127.0.0.1:8090/admin) after logging in**:
+:warning: **create new types like 'İnsansız Hava Aracı', 'Silahlı İnsansız Hava Aracı' on [http://127.0.0.1:8090/admin](http://127.0.0.1:8090/admin) after logging in**